Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Pathways to Transformative Adaptation in South African Cities.md

 	- Show how SA infrastructure will continue evolving if no intervention is imposed, and how development could be optimised or new waterways could be installed to combat the most susceptible areas
 - City expansion guided by criteria for transformative adaptation in South African cities - model to create a stable system [[Water Networks and South African Morphogenetic Growth]]
 	- Can I model 'trust' as a key criteria for agents?
+	- Can I model how settlements expand into one another, and how water scarcity changes as a result?
 ## Questions

 - How is climate change going to induce more problems in South African settlements specifically?